ivo-toby/gpt-notes-to-tasks/README.md

 - `api_key`: This is your OpenAI API key.
 The script will use this key to authenticate with the OpenAI API.

 - `model`: This is the model that the script will use for the OpenAI API.
-For example, `"gpt-4o"`.
+For example, `"gpt-4"`.

 - `learnings_file`: this is the path to the file where your learnings are stored.
 The script will read from this file when processing learnings.
 For example, `"~/Documents/notes/learnings.md"`.

 - `learnings_output_dir`: this is the directory where the script will save the processed learnings.
 For example, `"~/Documents/notes/learnings"`.

+- `vector_store`: Configuration for the semantic knowledge base:
+  - `path`: Location to store the vector database.
+For example, `"~/Documents/notes/.vector_store"`.
+  - `chunk_size_min`: Minimum size of text chunks for semantic analysis (default: 50).
+  - `chunk_size_max`: Maximum size of text chunks for semantic analysis (default: 500).
+  - `similarity_threshold`: Minimum similarity score for matching content (default: 0.85).

 ## Usage